 1. The relationship is a priority

 Many permissive parents genuinely prioritize their relationship with their children and seek to make them as happy as possible.
-This may happen as a result of developing a compensatory reaction to their own unhappy or distant relationship with their parents growing up.
+This may result from developing a compensatory reaction to their unhappy or distant relationship with their parents growing up.